 Mike joined Watsi on August 14th, 2013.
 Seven years ago, Mike joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mike's most recent donation traveled 8,700 miles to support Ivan, a three-year-old boy from Tanzania, for contracture release surgery to enable him to play again.
+Mike's most recent donation traveled 8,700 miles to support Chambani, a quiet and kind boy from Tanzania, to fund clubfoot surgery so he can run and play.

 Mike has funded healthcare for 88 patients in 13 countries.